Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

 \begin{proof} See Appendix \ref{proofs}. \end{proof} Proposition \ref{propfragmentation} studies how pure vertical fragmentation alters the network structure and, as a consequence, the volatility of the economy.
-First, note that the case considered is one in which the only change in the network is the splitting of a sector $i$ into two new industries $j$ and $k$ without any change upstream or downstream.
+First, note that the case considered is one in which the only change in the network is the splitting of a sector $i$ into two industries $i$ and $j$ without any additional change upstream or downstream.
 The direct consequence of this shift is that any sector connected as a direct or indirect supplier to industry $i$ ($\ell_{ri}>0$) is subject to an additional step of upstream inventory amplification, while all the rest of the network is unchanged.
 All these sectors will, therefore, experience higher output volatility.

-In summary, this economy features upstream amplification driven by firms' procyclical inventory policy.
-Fragmenting production, in this context, unequivocally increases the volatility of the economy.
-To highlight the second potential consequence of more complex supply chains, the next section considers an extended model with multiple consumption destinations.
+In summary, the economy features upstream amplification driven by firms' procyclical inventory policy.
+Fragmenting production, in this context, unequivocally increases the volatility of the economy as it increases the length of supply chains.
+This, in turn, interacts with the inventory adjustment, amplifying demand shocks upstream.